awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 ```

 **Note**
 By default, when you create a new association, the system runs it immediately after it is created and then according to the schedule you specified\.
 Specify `--apply-only-at-cron-interval` so that the association doesn't run immediately after you create it\.
+This parameter is not supported for rate expressions\.

 **Topics**
 + [General information about cron and rate expressions](#reference-cron-and-rate-expressions-intro)